The Giant Defy Advanced 2 is a comfortable endurance model with disc wheels and plenty of zip for days when speed is of the essence

 Giant’s Defy range has always been enormously popular.
-Perhaps not as racy as its more senior TCR line, it’s still zippy enough to feel fast but brings all day comfort to boot – and the Giant Defy Advanced 2 is no different.
+Perhaps not as racy as its more senior Giant TCR line, it’s still zippy enough to feel fast but brings all day comfort to boot.

-BMC, Giant, Specialized – under varying names and incorporated into frame at different times, are are all brands that employ the same dropped seat stay design on their bikes.
-Making it the current, on the money, trendy design for modern road bikes.
+BMC, Giant, Specialized – under varying names, on different frames and at different times – are are all brands that have employed the same dropped seat stay design on their bikes.
+It really is the current, on the money design for modern road bikes.

 The D-Fuse seatpost – Giant’s take on the design – is completed with an integrated seat clamp and is supposed to make the ride extra comfortable.

-But there are some Giant-specific features to the bike, too.
-Most notably, the sloping “compact” geometry, first pioneered over 17 years ago by the company.
-It’s not just style either, the sloping tubes help create smaller triangles that Giant claims is a lighter and stiffer way to build a bike.
+Of course, there are some Giant-specific features to the bike, too.
+Most notably, the sloping “compact” geometry, first pioneered over 17 years ago by the company, helps create smaller triangles.
+Giant claims this is a lighter and stiffer way to build a bike.

 What’s more, despite this particular model occupying a lower tier of the Defy range, the frame is still “electronic” ready, should you wish to upgrade in the future.

-The cabling is also internal, which gives the frame a nice clean look to it, even if it does occasionally mean the cables squeak a little when rubbing together in the frame – something I discovered when driving out the saddle and rocking the bike side to side.
+The cabling is also internal, which gives the frame a nice clean look to it.
+We did find these squeaked a little when rubbing together in the frame – but this could be rectified with some time in the workshop.

-Regardless of the cable squeak, the bike is well rounded and the Giant Defy Advanced 2 looks like a thoroughly modern bike, and most importantly, rides like one too.
+Regardless, it is a well rounded creation and the Giant Defy Advanced 2 looks like a thoroughly modern bike, and most importantly, rides like one too.

-This particular model sits a little lower down the Giant Defy range, although you’ll still have to fork out over £1700 to get it.
+At £1,700, this particular model sits a little lower down the Giant Defy range, but that doesn’t mean it has lower performance.
 It comes with the Advanced moniker, but doesn’t quite reach the lofty heights of the Giant Defy Advanced Pro or the Giant Defy Advanced Pro SL.

-As a result, you get Shimano 105 and miss out on the tubeless-out-the-box additions of the higher tiers.
-Happily, though, the frames the same, so there’s a lot of scope to upgrade.
+As a result, you get Shimano 105 but the frames the same, so there’s a lot of scope to upgrade.

 What’s more, the 105 is bombproof and the choice of drive chain for plenty of cyclists, it just carries a bit more heft that its more senior Shimano Ultegra equipped sibling.
 Still, the compact chainrings and the 11-32 spread on the back make winching yourself up and over anything fairly painless.

-The Giant PR 2 Disc wheels may not be tubeless ready, but they are solid performers with a nice bit of depth to them.
-These come with Giant’s P-SL 1 tyres and have 12mm thru-axles which add plenty of stiffness to the frame and support the extra stopping power nicely.
+The Giant PR 2 Disc wheels are tubeless ready and the bike is set up and ready to go out of the box.
+The wheels are solid performers with a nice bit of depth to them and come with Giant’s Gavia AC1 tubeless tyres and have 12mm thru-axles which add plenty of stiffness to the frame and support the extra stopping power nicely.

 Another happy discover was the Giant Contact Neutral saddle, which I found to be plenty supportive and perfectly comfortable.